JFLandrigan/eagles/README.md

 - categories: Includes get_sample_stats() and get_multi_group_stats()
 - outcomes: Includes stats_by_outcome()
   - stats_by_outcome() analysis options include descriptives, proportions, regress.
 Note when the outcome type is continuous the descriptives option also includes a correlations analysis.

-## Notes

-Currently the functions primarily rely on the use of pandas data frames.
-Numpy matrices can be passed in however this may result in unexpected behavior.